FAQ & Support

 Yes!
 The ability to make a duplicate of a recipe so you can experiment without losing the original is in ChefTap for Android. iOS will follow.

 Yes!
-We do plan on adding a meal planner to ChefTap after we’ve finished the grocery list generator for iOS.
+We do plan on adding a meal planner to ChefTap.
 The meal planner will not only allow you to plan your meals, but it will allow you to select a range of dates and generate a grocery list for that time period.

 Yes, a web clipper is on our todo list.